openconfig/reference/rpc/gnmi/decimal64-deprecation.md

 practical use, we’ll start with a brief discussion of the ultimate source of the data being modeled and the inappropriateness of Decimal64 for encoding.

-All values within the OpenConfig models using the YANG Decimal64 type are fundamentally binary because they originate from [Analog to Digital Converters](https://en.wikipedia.org/wiki/Analog-to-digital_converter) (ADC) whereby a continuous analog signal, such as the laser power in an optical
+All values within the OpenConfig models that currently use the YANG Decimal64 type are fundamentally binary because they originate from [Analog to Digital Converters](https://en.wikipedia.org/wiki/Analog-to-digital_converter) (ADC) whereby a continuous analog signal, such as the laser power in an optical